-It is a good idea to take a proactive approach and make car diagnostic tests a regular part of your preventative maintenance routine.
-Bringing your vehicle in for diagnostics at least once a year will help uncover minor problems that can’t be seen or heard yet and will not yet cause a check engine light.
+It is a good idea to take a proactive approach and make car diagnostic tests a regular part of your preventative car maintenance routine.
+Bringing your vehicle in for diagnostics testing at least once a year will help uncover minor problems that can’t be seen or heard yet and will not yet cause a check engine light.
 This saves you more money by helping you avoid costly major car repairs in the future.

-Book your appointment online now for a car diagnostic service at your closest Driver’s Edge location.
+Book your appointment online now for a car diagnostic test at your closest Driver’s Edge location.
 Make sure to check out our coupons page for the latest deals to help save you money on vehicle diagnostics or other repair services.

 Comprehensive car diagnostic tests, like the ones we perform here at Driver’s Edge, analyze all of your vehicle’s most important systems.
 They can help pinpoint problems within the vehicle’s engine, transmission, exhaust system, brakes, and other major systems and components, as well as performance issues with the ignition coils, fuel injector, timing, airflow, coolant, and throttle.